 If you desire a campus with a relatively equal balance of males and females, this may be the school for you.

-At Baptist University of the Americas, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Baptist University of the Americas, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Baptist University of the Americas is equally balanced.

 This university is ranked at #744 in male to female diversity nationwide.
 The undergraduate population is comprised of 70 males and 84 females.

 Analyze Male/Female Diversity at Baptist University of the Americas

 Where available, the chart below will include the male to female percentage among Baptist University of the Americas' undergraduate students.